 The Ardmore Osteopathic Hospital located at 823 Isabel.
 The hospital was closed down around 1972.
 (1950 photo)

-This big dirt mound at Norman, Oklahoma and I-35 was used during World War II for artillary target practice.
-(1974 photo)
+This big dirt mound at Norman, Oklahoma at I-35 and Robinson and was used during World War II for artillery target practice.
+It was known as Mount Williams.
+I took the photo in 1974 with a Kodak 35mm camera.
+Wikipedia Info

 A favorite for young and old alike, was the old Miller's Dairy Freeze, located in the northeast corner of West Broadway and "E" Street NW.
 It was owned by Ernie and Fran Miller.
 (1974 photo)